 Total interest paid

-Yet even if you choose to take out a home loan over a 30-year period, it can be a great cost-saving strategy to make the repayments as if you'd taken it out over 25-years.
-That way you can have the psychological comfort of a longer loan term with the savings advantage of a shorter one.
+Even if you choose to take out a home loan over a standard 30-year period, it can be a great cost-saving strategy to make the repayments as if you'd taken it out over 25 years.
+That way you can have the psychological comfort of a longer loan term - as you'll only need to meet minimum repayments if times get tough - with the interest savings advantage of a shorter one.

-You need to be sure the loan you choose allows to do this.
-It is usually permitted under most variable loans (but generally not fixed rate ones).
-Some lenders may levy extra repayment charges so be aware of the conditions of your loan.
+If this is your strategy, you need to be sure the loan you choose allows extra repayments.
+It is usually permitted under most variable loans but generally not fixed rate ones.
+Some lenders may also levy extra repayment charges so be aware of the conditions of your particular loan.

-Any extra payments you make towards your loan effectively reduce the principal and interest you pay and if there are times you can't manage the higher amount, you can pay the minimum 30-year repayment, knowing you are nicely ahead on your loan.
+Any extra payments you make towards your loan effectively reduce the principal balance and therefore the interest you pay.
+If there are times you can't manage the higher amount, you can pay the minimum 30-year repayment.

 Our mortgage repayment calculator can help you decide what will be the best strategy for you.

-Of course, there are many other cost-saving strategies to reduce the cost of your loan including making weekly or fortnightly payments or taking advantage of offset and redraw facilities.
+Of course, there are many other cost-saving strategies you might employ to reduce the cost of your loan, like making weekly or fortnightly payments or taking advantage of offset and redraw facilities.

-Mortgage broker Chris Wisbey, general manager of Scene Finance, said choosing the term of a loan depends on your individual circumstances.
+Mortgage broker Chris Wisbey, general manager of Scene Finance, said choosing the term of a loan should depend on your individual circumstances.

 "The longer the loan term, the better your serviceability," Mr Wisbey told Your Mortgage.